The component structure of dense random subgraphs of the hypercube: The fragment has no large components

 \section{The fragment $\cZ$ has no large components}

-It will be straightforward to handle components of any fixed size $t>{\M}$: we need to show that wvhp there are no larger components in $\cZ$, see Lemma~\ref{lem.L2leqN} below.
+It will be straightforward to handle components of any fixed size $t>{\M}$.
+We need to show also that wvhp there are no components in $\cZ$ larger than some constant size (see Lemma~\ref{lem.L2leqN} below).
 We use two preliminary lemmas.
 Given a spanning subgraph $Q'$ of $Q$, call a vertex $Q'$-\emph{good} if its degree in $Q'$ is at least $dp/2$ and \emph{bad} otherwise.

-\begin{lemma} The probability that there is a pair of $Q_p$-good vertices at distance at most 3 in $Q$ which are not joined by a path (of length at most 7) in $Q_p$ is $2^{-\Omega(d^2)}$. \end{lemma} \begin{proof} Let $\Gamma(w)$ denote the set of neighbours in $Q_p$ of a vertex $w$.
+\begin{lemma} The probability that there is a pair of $Q_p$-good vertices at distance at most 3 in $Q$ which are not joined by a path of length at most 7 in $Q_p$ is $2^{-\Omega(d^2)}$. \end{lemma} \begin{proof} For a vertex $v$ we let $\Gamma(v)$ denote its neighbourhood in $Q_p$.
 Fix vertices $u\neq v$ in $Q$ at distance at most 3.
-Consider the case when $d_Q(u,v)=3$ - the other cases are similar.
-We may suppose wlog that $u=\emptyset$ and $v=\{1,2,3\}$.
+Consider the case when $d_Q(u,v)=3$ (the other cases are similar).
+For convenience, we consider $Q^d$ as a graph on the power set of $[d]$.
+We may then suppose wlog that $u=\emptyset$ and $v=\{1,2,3\}$.
 Let $A$ and $B$ be sets of at least $dp/2$ neighbours in $Q$ of $u$ and $v$ respectively.

 For each $i \neq j$ in $\{4,\ldots,d\}$ with $\{i\} \in A$ and $v \cup \{j\} \in B$, there is a path

 in $Q$, not using any edges incident with $u$ or $v$.
 These form at least $(|A|-3)(|B|-4) \geq (pd/2 -3)(pd/2 -4)$ paths in $Q$ of length 5 between $A$ and $B$; and the paths are pairwise edge-disjoint since each edge identifies the pair $(i,j)$.
 But the number of paths is at least $p^2 d^2/5$ for $d$ sufficiently large, and then